Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Methods

-$\delta$, $\epsilon$, and $\zeta$ from Equation \ref{eq:seg0_loss} are weights to balance the loss terms for $L_{M_0}$.
+$\delta$, $\epsilon$, and $\zeta$ from Equation \eqref{eq:seg0_loss} are weights to balance the loss terms for $L_{M}$.
+We set these weights to $\delta = 4$, $\epsilon = 1$, and $\zeta = 0.25$.
 The weight for $L_{size}$ is set to the lowest value between the three weights because we do not want the size loss to overpower the other losses and begin excessively shrinking the segmentations or decreasing the intensity values of the segmented voxels.
 Since the non-cancerous variations do not always differ from their original counterparts solely at the tumor locations, we rely on the seeds more than the generated images.
 Thus, the weight for $L_{seed}$ is greater than the weight for $L_{var}$.

-When acquiring segmentations from $S_0()$ for evaluation, we assume that the images predicted by $C()$ to have no tumor have segmentation maps consisting of all zero values.
+When acquiring segmentations from $S()$, for evaluation, we assume that the images predicted by $C()$ to have no tumor have segmentation maps consisting of all zero values.
+The output segmentation is defined as $m^k$